MicroStrategy/rest-api-docs/docs/common-workflows/analytics/manage-reports/manage-incremental-refresh-report/manage-incremental-refresh-report.md

 If the `incrementType` of the Incremental Refresh Report is `filter`, it’s not allowed to modify the template.

+### `table`

+This field is only available when the target cube is a FFSQL cube.
+It stores the information for the table used in the target cube.

 For more information about the Modeling service, see [Configuring the Modeling Service](https://www2.microstrategy.com/producthelp/2021/InstallConfig/en-us/Content/modeling_service.htm).